EENI Global Business School

 Mexico ranks 21th among the trade partners of the EU and the eighteenth between its export partners.

-The EU is the second-largest Mexican Export market after the U.S. and the third largest source of imports after the U.S. and China.
+The EU is the second-largest Mexican Export market after the United States and the third largest source of imports after the United States and China.

 International trade in goods: